AI-Generated GIT Commit Messages - Why and How: Cloud Options

 For Windows

 ?
 Where do you use GitHub?
 GitHub.com ?
 What is your preferred protocol for Git operations on this host?
 HTTPS ?
 Authenticate Git with your GitHub credentials?
 Yes ?
 How would you like to authenticate GitHub CLI?
 Login with a web browser !
-First copy your one-time code: XXXX-XXXX Press Enter to open https://github.com/login/device in your browser... ✓ Authentication complete. - gh config set -h github.com git_protocol https ✓ Configured git protocol ✓ Logged in as <your_username>
+First copy your one-time code: XXXX-XXXX Press Enter to open https://github.com/login/device in your browser... ✓ Authentication complete. - gh config set -h github.com git_protocol https ✓ Configured git protocol ✓ Logged in as <your_username>After authentication completion, proceed to install (or update) the Github Copilot CLI extension.

 If you find the above Copilot setup procedure inaccurate due to IDE differences, you might have to consult this guide for specific details regarding its integration in your IDE.